ReDI-School/js-berlin-2020-fall/lesson19.md

 * REST stands for **Re**presentational **S**tate **T**ransfer
 * REST APIs work via http(s), the same protocol we use to connect to any website
 * REST APIs commonly use JSON to exchange data
-* Example for a REST API call: https://restcountries.eu/rest/v2/lang/de
+* Example for a REST API URL: https://restcountries.eu/rest/v2/lang/de
 * More info: https://developer.mozilla.org/en-US/docs/Glossary/REST

 ---